What can I help you with?

 3610971

-Description: The output of the command nv show interface does not display information about VRFs, VXLAN, and bridge.
+Description: The output of nv show interface command does not display information about VRFs, VXLAN, or bridges.

 Fixed in HBN version: 2.0.0